idio-lang/DIPS/source/implementing-idio/reader/reading.rst

 becomes a normalized form, ``1.23e+2``.

-Which, although satisfied that something has happened, I find somehow unsettling as it's not how I would have written it.
+Which, although satisfied that something has happened, I find somehow unsettling as that's not the format I would have written it in.

-Anyway the point of this diversion is that there's going to be a degree of confusion when we talk about reading something in and then describing the internal format using its printed representation which is, usually, *exactly the same* as the input format.
+Anyway the point of this diversion is that there's going to be a degree of confusion when we talk about reading something in and then describing the internal format using its printed representation which is, usually, *exactly the same* as the source code format.

 We'll have to go on a degree of trust.
 You'll be glad, by and large, that you **don't** have to go and inspect the internal :lname:`C` data